 I don’t know, if father’s day is a happy day or an unbearable day for you, I pray you embrace the love of your heavenly father, and find comfort in Him!

 “All praise to God, the Father of our Lord Jesus Christ.
 God is our merciful Father and the source of all comfort.
 He comforts us in all our troubles so that we can comfort others.
 When they are troubled, we will be able to give them the same comfort God has given us.
 For the more we suffer for Christ, the more God will shower us with his comfort through Christ.”

 I trust you’ll forgive me for playing this “Oldie” but I JUST COULDN’T resist.

-I so value and appreciate your support, and if you would like to continue to support me in sharing more inspirational content like this, please share this blog, subscribe to my Going Farther blog, and my YouTube channel before you leave, so that others may also be inspired and encouraged to GO FARTHER!
+I so value and appreciate your support, and if you would like to continue to support me in sharing more inspirational content like this, please join our Courageous Community!

 - Pray – for me and the Going Farther team as we continue to grow, and spread the message of hope and courage.